marclar/henshall/deployment/babushka/README.md

     # OR auto-install with no questions asked via
     sh -c "`curl https://babushka.me/up`" </dev/null

-Copy the hubot deps to ~/.babushka/deps on the remote hubot server:
+Copy the hubot deps to `~/.babushka/deps` on the remote hubot server:

     scp -r ./deployment/babushka/deps hubot-hostname:~/.babushka/deps

+To configure the bot, edit the hubot_options hash in `~/.babushka/deps/hubot.rb`

 SSH to the hubot server and install the hubot dep with: